CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 In dividing the view frustum into clusters along the Z-axis (depth), there are two common methods: uniform Z slicing and logarithmic Z slicing.

 <img src="img//zs1.png" width="400"/> <img src="img//zs2.png" width="400"/>
-* left is uniform Z slicing
+* left is uniform Z-slicing
-* right is logarithmic Z slicing
+* right is logarithmic Z-slicing

 1st is uniform Z slicing.
 In uniform Z slicing, the view frustum is divided into equal intervals along the depth axis.
 This approach is simple to implement but can lead to inefficient clustering and problems.
 It mainly slicing the depth into very "thin" slices.
 Once there are a large number of lights in each cluster, the problem appears as follows, there is a cross-black-boundary on the screen: